Bandit-HaxUnit/SmartMouse/README.md

 For more complex patterns, use the multiple dots recorder: `multiple_dots_recorder.py`

+> Start by clicking any random dot and continue clicking other dots.

 ### 2. Processing Data

 - Parse the data into the correct format: `parser.py` generates `mousedata_parsed.json`